 Although hot water is used to extract the flavor from the coffee grounds, when it is at its boiling point, the flavor extracted tends to be too strong and harsh.
 Thus, negatively affecting your otherwise smooth cup of coffee.

 For further explanation on why you shouldn’t use boiling water when brewing coffee, click here!

 Steeping for Too Long

 A common misconception is that the longer you steep your coffee, the stronger it will be.
 This is false.
-Steeping your coffee for too long can actually lead to burnt-tasting coffee.
+Steeping your coffee for too long can actually lead to bitterness or burnt-tasting coffee.
 If you enjoy your coffee being on the stronger side, add more coffee grounds for the same amount of water.

 Steeping for too long is most prevalent when using a French press.
 Be sure to remove coffee immediately after use to avoid over-extraction.

 I always recommend buying coffee beans and grinding them freshly.
 By doing this, you can guarantee a much tastier cup of coffee.